-Sunday is also Kid’s Day, so it’s a great day to get your child into comics, with panels like a Spotlight on TMNT co-creator Kevin Eastman or IDW’s “Hey, Kids! (of All Ages”) at 11:30AM.
-For a slightly more adult crowd, be sure to check out Valiant’s 25 Years of X-O Manowar at 1:30PM, as well as the spotlight on the incomparable Chip Zdarsky at 2PM.
+Sunday is also Kid’s Day, so it’s a great day to get your child into comics, with panels like the DC Art Academy at 10:30AM or IDW’s “Hey, Kids! (of All Ages”) at 11:30AM.

 As always, the convention will close with the WonderCon Talk Back, a sort of town hall meeting where attendees can discuss anything they feel should be addressed with Comic-Con International staff.

 Of course, there are tons more awesome panels at WonderCon we couldn’t list, so be sure to check out the entire programming schedule.
 And sign up for MySched, mark your favorite panels and see which ones your friends are going to.

 Which panels are you looking forward to most?
 Let us know in the comments.